CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/Access-the-NVLink4-UI.md

 ## Access NVLink4

 To reveal NVLink4 in the UI, run `netq features nvl4 enable` on your NetQ server CLI.
-Return to the UI, which now displays the NVL4 icon in the header:
+Return to the UI and refresh the page.
+The NVL4 icon now appears in the header:

 {{<figure src="/images/netq/nvl4-header-450.png" alt="" width="950">}}